elmtree-askmo/cloudcannon-app/content/index.md

       - title: Get Better Grades Now
         description: >-
-          Upload pre-recorded audio and video files, Youtube URLs and PDFs and let your personalized AI sidekick organize all your materials so you have an effective way to study for exams and finals.
+          Upload pre-recorded audio and video files, Youtube URLs and PDFs and let your personalized AI companion organize all your materials so you have an effective way to study for exams and finals.
         image: /get-better-grades-now.png
         reverse: true
       - title: Chat & Learn with Your Dedicated AI Sidekick, 24/7
         description: >-
           Need a question answered but can’t get time with your professor?
-Query your AI Sidekick chatbot to discuss topics, get more detailed explanations and develop in-depth understanding of all your class materials.
+Query your AI companion chatbot to discuss topics, get more detailed explanations and develop in-depth understanding of all your class materials.
         image: /chat-learn-with-ai.png